mellever/OMR2/README.md

 Now run main.py and check if no errors occur.

 ## Where to configure the code?
 All configuration is done in the config.py file.
+For now the settings are the same as in what they used in the paper (which is different from the default!).
+To reduce runtime (but at the cost of worse results) for e.g. testing , change GRADIENT_STEPS to a smaller number (250 takes ~10 sec).

 ## Adding other examples?
-In data.py new data can be generated which can be used.
+In data.py new data can be generated which can be used in the code.
+Should be quite straight forward to implement our own examples.